kennethmitra/foglearning/README.md

 ├── auto_run.py                  # Script that automatically runs trials continuously and saves progress in case of interruption
-├── graphing.py                  # Code used to generate figures from the results directory ├── average.py                   # Contains function to average sets of model weights together └── downloader.py                # Small script to speed up downloading trial data as csv's from Tensorboard
+├── graphing.py                  # Code used to generate figures from the results directory ├── average.py                   # Contains function to average sets of model weights together ├── requirements.txt             # List of dependencies and versions required for running this code ├── downloader.py                # Small script to speed up downloading trial data as csv's from Tensorboard ├── M1/                          # Directory containing code forked from https://github.com/LuminLiu/HierFL used to generate M1 results (Hierarchical FL vs Centralized FL)
+└── .gitignore                   # List of files to ignore when commiting to GitHub
 ```

 ### Results Folder